Benazir Bhutto: Charges of corruption

 Through a spokesman, Bhutto said that the charges against her represented a witch hunt and compared them to McCarthyism.
 She expressed bemusement as to why many thought her spending was lavish: "I mean, what is poor and what is rich?
 If you mean, am I rich by European standards, do I have a billion dollars, or even a hundred million dollars, even half that, no, I do not.
 But if you mean that I'm ordinary rich, yes, my father had three children studying at Harvard as undergraduates at the same time.
 But this wealth never meant anything to my brothers or me."
 She maintained that the charges against her and her husband were purely political.
 Bhutto ignored the summons to travel to Switzerland to serve her sentence.
 She challenged the court ruling and secured a retrial which overturned the previous ruling.
-However, Allen commented: "no one seriously suggested that the evidence had been fixed or that Bhutto and Zardari were not thieves on a grand scale."
+However, Allen commented, "No one seriously suggested that the evidence had been fixed or that Bhutto and Zardari were not thieves on a grand scale."

 Bhutto was a client of Mossack Fonseca, whose customer records were disclosed in the Panama Papers leak.
 7 September 2001 London law firm Richard Rooney and Co told MF-BVI (Mossack Fonseca British Virgin Islands) to create Petroline International Inc in the British Virgin Islands.
 Petroline International Inc is owned by Bhutto, her nephew Hassan Ali Jaffery Bhutto, and her aide and head of security Rehman Malik, who later became a senator and Interior Minister in the government of Yousaf Raza Gillani.
-Mossack Fonseca had declined to do business with Bhutto's first company, similarly named Petrofine FZC, established in Sharjah, United Arab Emirates (UAE) in 2000.
+Mossack Fonseca had declined to do business with Bhutto's first company, similarly named Petrofine FZC, established in Sharjah, United Arab Emirates in 2000.
 The Petrofine was "politically sensitive", they said, and "declined to accept Mrs. Bhutto as a client".
 A United Nations committee chaired by former head of the US Federal Reserve, Paul Volcker, concluded in a 2005 investigation into abuses of the oil-for-food program that Petrofine FZC had paid US$2 million to the Iraqi government of Saddam Hussein to obtain US$115–145 million in oil contracts.

 In 2006, the Pakistani National Accountability Bureau (NAB) accused Bhutto, Malik and Ali Jaffery of owning Petrofine.
 Bhutto and the PPP denied this.
 In April 2006 an NAB court froze assets owned in Pakistan and elsewhere by Bhutto and Zardari.
 The $1.5 billion in assets were acquired through corrupt practices, the NAB said, and noting that the 1997 Swiss charges of criminal money-laundering were still in litigation.
 At Pakistan's request, Interpol issued notices—but not arrest warrants—for Bhutto and her husband.
 On 27 January 2007, she was invited by the United States to speak to President George W. Bush and Congressional and State Department officials.